 The accuracy of police data is critical to the achievement of policing objectives and maintaining public confidence.
-To ensure that data is managed in an accurate and timely manner, the Constabulary maintains a number of specialist units including :-
+To ensure that data is managed in an accurate and timely manner, the Constabulary maintains a number of specialist units including:

-- a Crime and Incident Registrar supported by a team whose role is to ensure that crimes are recorded in compliance with National Crime Reporting Standards and, incidents in compliance with National Standards of Incident Recording. - officers and a criminal justice unit whose role is to support the criminal justice process and to ensure the timely and effective progression of criminal cases through the criminal justice system meeting the evidential requirements of both magistrates and crown courts. - an Information Management Services team who ensure that performance data is collated and reported on a consistent basis. - a Central Services Department which manages transactional data on behalf of a number of support functions.
+a Crime Management Support Unit whose role is to ensure that crimes are recorded in compliance with National Crime Reporting Standards and, incidents in compliance with National Standards of Incident Recording.

+- officers and staff in a criminal justice unit whose role is to support the criminal justice process and to ensure the timely and effective progression of criminal cases through the criminal justice system meeting the evidential requirements of both magistrates and crown courts. - an Information Management Officer and Team who ensure that performance data is collated and reported on a consistent basis. - a Central Services Department which manages transactional data on behalf of a number of support functions.